v-sbradley/bacx-pr/topics/public-pr-contribution-guide.md

 # Public Pull-Request Contribution Guide

-This guide explains the process to handle public contribution for repos managed by BACX Content-Engineering team.
+This guide explains the process to handle public contribution for repositories managed by BACX Content-Engineering team.
 Following are the available guides.

 - [Guide for Customer-Engagement repository](public-pr-contribution-guide-ce.md)